Te Deum: Latin and English text

 In the Book of Common Prayer, verse is written in half-lines, at which reading pauses, indicated by colons in the text.

+Indulgence

+The Enchiridion Indulgentiarum of 2004 grants plenary or partial indulgence under certain circumstances.

 Service

 A Te Deum service is a short religious service, based upon the singing of the hymn, held to give thanks.
 In Sweden, for example, it may be held in the Royal Chapel in connection with the birth of a prince or princess, christenings, milestone birthdays, jubilees and other important events within the royal family of Sweden.

+In Belgium, a service is held annually in the presence of the royal family on 21 July, which is the date Leopold I of Belgium officially became king of the Belgians and is to this day the national holiday of Belgium.

 In Luxembourg, a service is held annually in the presence of the grand-ducal family to celebrate the Grand Duke's Official Birthday, which is also the nation's national day, on either 23 or 24 June.

 In the Autonomous Region of Madeira, the Bishop of Funchal holds a Te Deum service on December 31 of each year.

 It is also celebrated in some South American countries such as Argentina, Chile, and Peru on their national days.